 The employment outlook for translators and interpreters over the next decade is very good, with an expected increase of 17% overall (learn more from the U.S. Bureau of Labor and Statistics).

 Yes!
 This program can be completed entirely online.
-All assignments, discussion posts, and tests can be completed online and submitted through Blackboard, our online learning platform.
+All assignments, discussion posts, and tests can be completed online and submitted through Canvas, our online learning platform.

-For the online translation courses you are not required to login to Blackboard at a specific time but homework is due each week by a specified deadline (ie the class is asynchronous but not self-paced due to weekly deadlines).
+For the online translation courses you are not required to login to Canvas at a specific time but homework is due each week by a specified deadline (ie the class is asynchronous but not self-paced due to weekly deadlines).

 The three required interpretation courses (Consecutive Interpretation, Simultaneous Interpretation, Sight Translation) require much more visual and audio interaction between the instructor and students and therefore require some synchronous web meetings and video/audio homework.
 Students need a webcam and headset with mic along with fast internet.
 These classes are typically completed mid-way through the program (usually 3-4 quarters into the program).
 The synchronous meetings are held on Saturday mornings, Pacific Time.

 It is important to note that while most of the elective options for this program are offered online, there are two that we are currently transitioning to an online format.
 This includes: Introduction to Court Interpretation and Legal Interpretation in Criminal Proceedings.
 We plan to have those three remaining electives transitioned to an online format by the end of 2018 at which point the program will only be offered online.

 The link for UCSD Extension’s Blackboard is: https://extensioncanvas.ucsd.edu/